 Try to stay grounded in the present.
 Cycling through the past won’t change anything and worrying about the future won’t break the past.

-Learning to slow down and take one moment at a time will help you when your mind takes you places that you don’t really want to go.
+Learning to slow down and take one moment at a time will help you when your mind takes you places that you don’t want to go.
 Give yourself gentle reminders to focus on one minute, one hour and one day at a time.

 3. Comfort yourself in your sorrow